-All of the Society's derivatives transactions are governed by agreements based on documentation provided by the International Swaps and Derivatives Association (ISDA).
-Each of the ISDA agreements is supported by a Credit Support Annex (CSA).
+All of the Society's derivative transactions are governed by agreements based on documentation provided by ISDA.
+Each of the ISDA agreements is supported by a CSA.
 The CSAs govern the process of mitigating any credit risk that may result from the derivatives.
 This includes the frequency and method of valuing any credit risk exposure and the movement of margin collateral between the Society and the counterparty.